adityam/filter/README.md

         [filtercommand={pandoc -t context -o \externalfilteroutputfile\space \externalfilterinputfile}]

 Yes, its that easy!
-The only thing to note is that TeX macros gobble spaces, so we have to manually insert a space after `\externalfilteroutputfile`.
+The only thing to note is that TeX macros gobble spaces, so I inserted a manual space after `\externalfilteroutputfile`.

-This defines four things:
+The above `\defineexternalfilter` macro defines:

 1. An environment